jclouds/jclouds-site/documentation/quickstart/chef.md

 ## About Enterprise Chef

-The Enterprise Chef api is still not complete.
-The User and Organization apis are still a work in progress, so please, be patient.
+The Enterprise Chef API is still not complete.
+The User and Organization APIs are still a work in progress, so please, be patient.
-The core Chef api, however, provides access to all Chef features in all Chef flavors, so you can use that api to connect to your favorite endpoint.
+The core Chef API, however, provides access to all Chef features in all Chef flavors, so you can use that API to connect to your favorite endpoint.

-## Using the Chef Server api
+## Using the Chef Server API

-You can easily access the Chef Server api to manage the different components of your Chef Server.
+You can easily access the Chef Server API to manage the different components of your Chef Server.
-The following example shows several calls to the api and the creation of the context, so you can get an idea of how jclouds-chef works.
+The following example shows several calls to the API and the creation of the context, so you can get an idea of how jclouds-chef works.

 Note that you can use `chef` or `enterprisechef` to create the context.